Fornaxian/pixeldrain_web/res/include/md/filesystem.md

-# Filesystem
+# Filesystem Guide

 Pixeldrain has an experimental filesystem feature.
-It can be accessed from any account with a Prepaid plan or a Persistence or higher subscription by going to [pixeldrain.com/d/me](/d/me).
+It can be accessed from any account with a paid subscription (Patreon or Prepaid) by going to [pixeldrain.com/d/me](/d/me).

  * **IMPORTANT**: The filesystem is *experimental*.
 This means that it's not